 It is a painless procedure that takes about 10 minutes.
-The area to be checked will be covered with ultrasound gel.
+The area we are interested in is covered with ultrasound jelly.
 This is to exclude air to improve contact between the skin and the ultrasound probe, (the instrument we use to do the scan).
 We can then scan the area and take pictures to record what we have seen.
 Ultrasound and mammography are complementary.
 Often the things that are very difficult to see on mammography are easier on ultrasound and vice versa.